bootprint/bootprint-json-schema/README.md

 > Converts a json-schema into a static html page

-This bootprint-module can be used to convert a json-schema to a human-readbable HTML.
+This bootprint-module can be used to convert a json-schema to a human-readable HTML.

 ## Features

 * Complete support for the keywords from JSON-schema [draft-04](https://tools.ietf.org/html/draft-fge-json-schema-validation-00), [draft-05](https://tools.ietf.org/html/draft-wright-json-schema-validation-00) and [draft-06](https://tools.ietf.org/html/draft-wright-json-schema-validation-01)
+* Auto-detection of the schema-version based on the `$schema`-property.
+* Auto-detection can be overridden by setting e.g. `"$explicitSchemaVersion": "draft-05"`
 * Links to the specification for all keywords

 * Full test coverage of JavaScript-code
 * Lots of tests to cover Handlebars templates and partials

 # Installation